 - Mine Howe - Mainland.
 Prehistoric monument of unknown purpose - a subterranean chamber, which goes down 29 steps to 6 m depth.
 Especially impressive is the 4 m high corbelled roof made of dry stone.
 Exact age of the structure is not known, it is created in Neolithic or Iron Age.

 - Rennibister earth-house - Mainland.
-Earth house, built circa 1000 BC.
+Earth house, built sometimes around 1000 BC.
 The large chamber is supported by 4 pillars and 5 alcoves in walls.
 It contained bones of 6 adults and 12 children, which, possibly, were added here in later times.

 Cairns and passage graves